mullerik/WebAppsCourse/finalProject/node-backend/readme.txt

 - By pressing the logout button on the bottom, you'll return to the login page and be asked to enter your credentials again.
   Warning: Although not in the original design, The cookie will be deleted when logging out.
            To return to the login menu without deleting the cookie, refresh the page.

-How did I test my app?
-- By entering the app in chrome and manually trying out various flows the user might encounter
-- Using the "network" tab in developer tools to inspect requests and responses to the server
-- Using the "Postman" chrome extension to generate GET/POST requests which doesn't included in the basic UI. for example - the /item/ PUT request was only tested with Postman, since we couldn't find the right place in the UI.